cipheLab/Attune2Diva/README.md

 ### 3. Launch app in R studio
 - Open RStudio.

--Go to File → Open File and open either the ui.R or server.R file.
+- Go to File → Open File and open either the ui.R or server.R file.

--Click Run App in the top-right corner of the screen to launch the application
+- Click Run App in the top-right corner of the screen to launch the application